How To Be Fire Safe - Prevention and Safety Tips provided by Fire Rescue

 Fire Escape Planning

 Fire may occur in the middle of the night, when people are sleeping.
 In the event of a fire, you will not have time to consider your escape options.
 It is important to practice your escape plan regularly so you will be prepared should a fire occur.
 Be sure to identify two exits from each room, especially the bedrooms.
+Invest in smoke alarms, and if at all possible, have one in each bedroom.
 Ensure that your plan accommodates the needs of children, seniors, those with disabilities and pets.
 Arrange a safe meeting spot as part of your escape plan.
 Use a neighbour’s house, school, etc. to ensure the meeting place is safe and away from the fire.

 Part of your escape plan should include an evacuation kit.
 Examples of items in this kit are as follows:

 ID, bank and credit cards, cash, keys, glasses, hearing aids, dentures

 Have your address posted beside your telephone for your children and babysitters, in case of an emergency.